data-pup/ts-array-diff/README.md

 commonly taught as an introduction to dynamic programming.

-NOTE: I will assume that the reader is familiar with edit distance calculation in the interest of brevity, as well as reverence for sources elsewhere that can explain this in better terms than I.
+NOTE: I will assume that the reader is familiar with edit distance calculation in the interest of brevity.
+You can read more about creating alignments to calculate minimum edit distance [here](https://web.stanford.edu/class/cs124/lec/med.pdf).

 The interesting distinction between delta encoding arrays and the string edit distance problem is that the operations available to mutate your state are